anisakansa/WP-XPL0IT/README.md

 <a href="#installation">After that, follow these installation instructions</a>
 ### While the bot is running do not move your mouse do not use your computer!
 # Very Important
 If a screenshot is not clear enough, the bot will not work.
-Make sure the screenshot is sharp enough.
+Make sure the screenshot is sharp enough.<br>
+- The bot get the coordinates on where to click on the screen by the screenshot images, be sure they are sharp enough otherwise it miss clicks.

 # Proof Videos
 - <a href="https://www.youtube.com/watch?v=MRoR9SuKCfE">Uploading Auto Shell on Real Web Server</a>